 The Motor Accidents Authority provides some guidance in the Motor Accident Personal Injury Claim Form in giving examples of what may be a blameless motor vehicle accident which include, but are not limited to:

-However there are special rules in relation to drivers and motor cycle riders in blameless accidents.
+There are special rules in relation to drivers and motorcycle riders in blameless accidents.
 It would appear from the Legislation that you are not entitled to make a claim if you were injured in a single vehicle accident or if you were driving or riding the vehicle that caused the accident.
 Therefore in situations where you are the driver that suffered a medical condition which resulted in the motor vehicle accident, you would not be able to claim.

 It is important to note that the onus is on the insurer to prove that accidents such as outlined above are not blameless.